 Terrifying Moment Elephant Went After Man Who Took Its Picture Using Flash, Video Trends

-• The man, identified as Basavaraju, was severely injured by the elephant when he was rushed to the hospital for treatment
+• The man, identified as Basavaraju, was severely injured by the elephant and was rushed to the hospital for treatment

-• He was later fined by local forest authorities for trespassing and provoking wildlife, and was directed to make a video of his admission to being guilty
+• Forest authorities fined him for trespassing and provoking wildlife, and ordered him to make a video acknowledging fault

-The victim, who was said to be a tourist, had moved to snap a picture with the elephant, but was severely injured when the wild animal trampled on him and stripped him to reveal his bare behind for beasts and bears to witness.
+The victim had moved to snap a picture with the elephant, but was severely injured when the wild animal trampled on him and stripped him.

 Read also